What Is ADHD?

 ADHD isn’t just a childhood disorder.
 Today, about 4 percent of American adults over the age of 18 deal with ADHD on a daily basis.

-It can be a difficult condition to diagnose.
+Treatment: It can be a difficult condition to diagnose.
 Children with untreated ADHD are sometimes mislabeled as troublemakers or problem children.
 Make sure you know the basic facts and symptoms of ADHD.